kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 │ │ └── favicon.svg
 ```

+#### `src/images/`

-- `src/images/`: Housing the original favicon images. `favicon.png` is a large-sized image (512px) that will be resized dynamically, whereas `favicon.svg` is an SVG file that adapts to the user's light or dark mode settings.
+Housing the original favicon images. `favicon.png` is a large-sized image (512px) that will be resized dynamically, whereas `favicon.svg` can be a SVG file that adapts to the user's light or dark mode settings.

+#### `src/layouts/index.astro`

-- `src/layouts/index.astro`: This can be any layout template that contains your HTML `head` content, as we will add the links to the favicons and the manifest file in there.
+This can be any layout template or page that contains your HTML `head` content, as we will add the links to the favicons and the manifest file in there.

+#### `src/pages/manifest.json.ts`

-- `src/pages/manifest.json.ts`: This is an Astro Static File Endpoint that dynamically generates the `/manifest.json` file, referencing the generated favicons.
+This is an Astro Static File Endpoint that dynamically generates the `/manifest.json` file, referencing the generated favicons.
 This file uses Astro's `getImage()` function to create various sizes of PNG icons from a single source image, and then includes these in the generated manifest.

 ### Final Generated Files

-After building the project, the generated favicon files will be placed in the `dist/_astro/` directory with dynamic filenames, and correctly referenced in your `head` and `/manifest.json`.
+After building the project, the generated favicon files will be placed in the `dist/_astro/` directory (`dist/_image/` during development) with dynamic filenames, and correctly referenced in your `head` and `/manifest.json`.
 This happens automatically during the site build, so there's no need to keep track of these files manually.

 This should be present in your `dist/` folder after following the rest of this article: